-In response, Carter planned an exhibit for 1996/1997 at the museum.
+In response, Carter planned an exhibit for 1996-1997 at the museum.
 Although the exhibit took place, Dunn never saw it, due to his death in July 1996.
-To demonstrate RED's interest in capturing dance on video, seven videos donated by Gretchen Dunn (RED's widow) have been digitized and placed in the University of Maryland Digital Collections.
-By using the links provided here you can stream the full videos.
+To demonstrate Dunn's interest in capturing dance on video, seven videos donated by his widow Gretchen Dunn have been digitized and placed in the University of Maryland's Digital Collections platform for digitized archival materials.
+By using the links provided here, you can stream the full videos.

 A second video from the University of Wisconsin - Milwaukee has only one view of Dunn, sitting in a chair, and no voice over.
 The workshop participants are improvising in groups and 'performing' for one another.
 Credits are: